Warwick Capper: 2009 Queensland state election

 Capper intended to contest the 2009 Queensland state election in the electoral district of Beaudesert as an independent.
 Capper announced he would run after Pauline Hanson announced officially that she was to be a candidate in the seat.
 Capper's political endeavour collapsed a few days later when he was advised that he had missed the midday deadline on 3 March to register with the Electoral Commission Queensland.
 When asked if Capper's running in the election was a joke, his campaign manager, Mark Jackson, replied that politics was a joke.

 Lads' magazine Zoo Weekly bankrolled his short-lived campaign but denied it was responsible for not lodging his registration, blaming Capper's campaign manager.

-2009 to present
+2010 to present

-In late 2010, Capper became the face of a promotional campaign for Quickbeds.com, a discount accommodation website.
-He appears in online and off-line promotional material and across the accommodation website promoting the website as 'cheap and easy – just like me'.
+In late 2010, Capper became the face of a promotional campaign for the discount accommodation website Quickbeds, part of the Flight Centre Travel Group.
+He appeared in online and offline ads promoting the website as "cheap and easy – just like me".

 In 2011, he made a cameo appearance in the premiere episode of the television program The Joy of Sets, recommencing his short-lived alliance with the former hosts of Get This.
 Capper continued to make unlikely cameo appearances during re-enactments in subsequent episodes, dressed in nothing but gold hotpants.

-Capper was a participant on The Celebrity Apprentice Australia, where he was the first contestant to be fired.
+Capper was a participant on season 1 of The Celebrity Apprentice Australia (2011), where he was the first contestant to be fired.

+In 2020, Capper appeared alongside Pamela Anderson in a Baywatch-style ad for Ultra Tune.
+It drew numerous complaints over its perceived sexism and portrayal of women, becoming the most complained-about Australian TV ad of the year; however, Ad Standards did not uphold the complaints.

+In May 2025, Capper did a video interview with Jessica Halloran of The Australian which discussed his issues with memory loss caused by his head injuries sustained during his playing career.

+Cultural references

+Eric Bana frequently impersonated Capper on the 1990s sketch comedy show Full Frontal.

+In 2007, Capper was the subject of a skit on the Triple M comedy radio show Get This.
+Using promos Capper had recorded years earlier for an '80s-themed event, producer Richard Marsland edited soundbites of Capper's voice in order to prank call celebrities such as Derryn Hinch, James Reyne and Natasha Stott Despoja.
+Dubbed the "Capper Calls" or "Capper Files", the skit became a cult favourite among listeners, and has been called "one of Australian radio's strangest, yet most beloved, moments."